-Based on the proposals received and discussion of the Scoring Committee, the Scoring Committee recommends that the WSW's Board of Directors award the proposal of Career Path Services and enter contract with Career Path Services for the One Stop Operator services.
+Based on the proposals received and discussion of the Scoring Committee, the Scoring Committee recommends that the Executive Committee of WSW's Board of Directors award the proposal of Career Path Services and enter contract with Career Path Services for the One Stop Operator services.
 Total contract amount not to exceed \$274,000.00 for the period between October 1, 2023 - September 30, 2027.
-The Executive Committee approved at their May 24th meeting.

 In their proposal, Career Path Services outlined a thoughtful, intentional, and compelling plan for Operator role that will work to clarify roles and responsibilities across partners in the center, as well as holding equity and inclusion at the center.
 Further, as shown in many other regions across the State, Career Path Services thrives in leadership and facilitator roles, bridging divides across State agencies, systems, and employees in the one-stop centers.
-Their documented experience, presentation focus, clear budget, and budget narrative, as well as their committed leadership and tenure of other roles were specifically mentioned by the Scoring Committee in their notes as further justification.
+Their documented experience, presentation focus, clear budget, and budget narrative, as well as their committed leadership and tenure of other roles were specificall mentioned by the Scoring Committee in their notes as further justification. y Serving businesses, job seekers and youth in Clark, Cowlitz and Wahkiakum counties.